junxit/us-congress-bills-119/metadata.md

 - 2025-12-11 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-12-11 — On passage Passed by the Yeas and Nays: 218 - 207 (Roll no. 323).
 - 2025-12-11 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 218 - 207 (Roll no. 323).
+- 2025-12-15 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.